ArtifactForms/ChatBot/documentation/project.md

 During my initial research on chatbots, I encountered terminology similar to that used in behavior trees.
 Actions and conditions are fundamental components of a behavior tree.
 My first encounter with behavior trees was over 15 years ago, when they were not as widely used as they are today.
 Behavior trees are now a staple of major game engines and a well-established concept.
 I am curious about how I can apply this AI concept to a chatbot to assist it in performing actions.
 Specifically, I want to evaluate whether a combination of behavior trees and intent-based chatbots is feasible and what possibilities it offers.

+// TODO how they work and their benefits in detail

 ## Behavior Trees and Chatbots: A Deeper Dive

 Behavior trees are a powerful technique for structuring AI agents, including chatbots.
 They offer a hierarchical and modular approach to decision-making and action selection.
 By applying behavior trees to chatbot development, we can create more complex and intelligent conversational agents.